 Australia has had four notable thunderstorm asthma incidents.
 All have occurred when grass pollen levels are high.
 “This is such a terrifying thing, but there’s no need to panic about it,” Harun says.
 “But we need to have an idea of how to predict who might run into trouble.”

-Asthma Australia is working on a public awareness campaign that will warn people about the risks of letting their asthma, hay fever or pollen allergies go untreated, says CEO Michele Goldman.
+Asthma Australia has developed a public awareness campaign that will warn people about the risks of letting their asthma, hay fever or pollen allergies go untreated, says CEO Michele Goldman.
 The message, which is good advice for North Americans too, will be simple: speak to your doctor about your symptoms, and get and stick to a preventative asthma action plan to minimize the risk of a thunderstorm asthma attack.

 “If we can get people to better manage their asthma, to ensure that they can recognize symptoms and know what to do, then the impact will be significantly reduced,” says Goldman.